 Here are some excerpts from the book that demonstrate Watson's keen ability to bring the Scriptures to bear on the soul of man.
 Specifically, this is what he has to say about the tenth commandment:

 17 Thou shalt not covet thy neighbour's house, thou shalt not covet thy neighbour's wife, nor his manservant, nor his maidservant, nor his ox, nor his ass, nor any thing that is thy neighbour's.
 (Exodus 20:17)

 1. You are consumed with coveteousness when your thoughts are taken up with worldly cares.

 Watson states, "A good man's thoughts are in heaven; he is thinking of Christ's love and eternal recompense [reward].
 A covetous man's thoughts are in the world; his mind is wholly taken up with it; he can think of nothing but his shop or farm."

-2. You are consumed with coveteousness when you labor to get earthly treasure at all cost and you labor little for heavenly treasure.
+2. You are consumed with coveteousness when your earthly treasure is at odds with your heavenly treasure.